Baker–Miller pink: Sports

-In 1979, University of Iowa football coach Hayden Fry had the opposing team's locker room painted pink, which he noted was the color of little girls' bedrooms and would make the other team more passive.
-When the Kinnick Stadium was renovated in 2005, the university added more pink to the brick walls, urinals, showers, and lockers.
-Former Michigan head coach Bo Schembechler responded by ordering his team cover the pink locker room in white paper.
-The all-pink locker room received cultural criticism: led by communications professor Kembrew McLeod, a "Million Robot March," brought together students and faculty to advocate for removing the pink locker room.
-Others supported the locker rooms as a tradition, with thousands of football fans wearing pink shirts adorning defensive slogans advocating to keep the locker room color.
+In 1979, University of Iowa football coach Hayden Fry had the opposing team's locker room at Kinnick Stadium painted pink, which he noted was the color of little girls' bedrooms and thought would make the other team more passive.
+When the stadium was renovated in 2005, the university added more pink to the brick walls, urinals, showers, and lockers.
+Former University of Michigan head coach Bo Schembechler responded by ordering his team to cover the pink locker room in white paper.

+The all-pink locker room received cultural criticism.
+Led by communications professor Kembrew McLeod, a "Million Robot March" brought together students and faculty who advocated for removing the pink locker room, claiming it was homophobic and sexist.
+Others supported the locker rooms as a tradition, with thousands of football fans wearing pink shirts adorned with defensive slogans advocating to keep the locker room color.

-In England, Norwich City painted the Carrow Road Stadium's changing room pink, believing the calming effect of the color would lower testosterone levels.
+Norwich City F.C. painted their Carrow Road stadium's changing room pink, believing the calming effect of the color would lower testosterone levels.
 According to Dr. Alexander Latinjak, sports lecturer at the University of Suffolk, the specific shade of pink is associated with childhood experiences.